jaxolv/universities/README.md

 }
 ```

-This request will not be executed again.
+This request will not be executed again if the database have any information saved.
+So, be sure to use it at first.

 `POST /universities`